Central heating systems

 Another popular option is a smart thermostat.
 These work remotely via your mobile or computer, so you can adjust the temperature in your home even when you’re not there.

 There are other government grants that can help with your energy bills or make your home more energy efficient.
-To see if you’re eligible visit the Energy Grants Calculator for more information.
+To see if you’re eligible visit the for more information.

-Electricity is about three times the price of gas per kWh (using standard rates) so, with an efficient modern boiler, gas is one of the cheapest way to heat your home.
+Electricity is about three times the price of gas per kWh (using standard rates) so, with an efficient modern boiler, gas is one of the cheapest ways to heat your home.

 What can I do to maintain my central heating system?

 Check the radiators regularly for cold patches

 If they are colder at the top, you may need to bleed your radiators.
 Cold patches at the bottom may indicate that there’s a build-up of sludge and corrosion that needs to be dealt with professionally.

 Check the pressureThe pressure should be between one to two bars.
 If it’s above or below this, you’ll need to repressurise your central heating system, following the manufacturer’s instructions.

 Use your central heating timersNot only does this save you money by only heating the house when you need it, it will also keep your central heating working properly as a boiler that’s running constantly is more likely to break down.